Axeland/scroll_plast/README.md

 An off-chain service, the **Event Listener**, must securely and reliably detect this event.
 Upon detection, it validates the event data and triggers a transaction on the destination chain (e.g., Scroll, Polygon) to mint a corresponding wrapped token (e.g., WETH) for the user.
 This ensures that assets are represented 1:1 across chains.

-`ScrollPlast` simulates this off-chain listener, providing the core logic to watch, process, and relay these critical events.
+`ScrollPlast` simulates this off-chain listener, providing the core logic to watch for, process, and relay these critical events.

 ## Code Architecture

 The script is designed with a clear separation of concerns, organized into several main classes:

 -   **`ConfigManager`**: Responsible for loading and validating all necessary configurations from a `.env` file.
 This includes RPC endpoints, private keys, contract addresses, and API keys.
-This keeps sensitive data and settings out of the main codebase.
+This approach keeps sensitive data and settings out of the main codebase.

 -   **`BlockchainConnector`**: An abstraction layer over the `web3.py` library.
-It handles all direct interactions with the blockchain nodes, such as creating web3 instances, connecting to RPCs, instantiating contract objects, and, most importantly, building, signing, and sending transactions with proper nonce management and error handling.
+It handles all direct interactions with blockchain nodes, such as creating web3 instances, connecting to RPCs, instantiating contract objects, and, most importantly, building, signing, and sending transactions with proper nonce management and error handling.

 -   **`TransactionProcessor`**: This class contains the business logic for what to do when an event is detected.
 It receives event data, validates it, constructs the appropriate function call for the destination contract (e.g., `mint()`), fetches an optimal gas price from an external API, and uses the `BlockchainConnector` to execute the transaction.